 Decatur’s insurance company pays $5 million to settle lawsuit related to pedestrian deathThe intersection of North Candler and Commerce Drive.
 Image obtained via Google maps.

 Decatur, GA — The city of Decatur has settled a lawsuit filed by Louis and Cary Merlin for $5 million.

-In 2019, the family of Judith Merlin filed the lawsuit against the city of Decatur, the Georgia Departments of Transportation and engineering firm GCA claiming that obsolete traffic signals led to her death in 2018 while Merlin was using a city crosswalk.
+In 2019, the family of Judith Merlin filed the lawsuit against the city of Decatur, the Georgia Department of Transportation and engineering firm GCA claiming that obsolete traffic signals led to her death in 2018 while Merlin was using a city crosswalk.